portable-cto/airtable-proxy-worker/readme.md

 ### Testing

 Before you make a pull request, please add or update any relevant tests.
-You can run the test suite (uses [Jest](https://jestjs.io/)): `npm test`
+You can run the test suite (uses [Jest](https://jestjs.io/)): `npm test:local`

 Also run [Prettier](https://prettier.io/) to ensure that code styling is consistent: `npm run prettier`.